 It’s also important to keep up with the names, trends, technologies, and other pertinent details surrounding your story.
 You make it obvious that you didn’t spend a lot of time preparing your pitch or learning about your subject matter by asking to interview dead people, for example.
 Why would a media professional help someone who can’t even do the bare minimum?

-If you are using your own contact database.
-It is important to take the time to update your media lists occasionally so that they are up to date.
+If you are using your own contact database, it is important to take the time to update your media lists occasionally so that they are up to date.

-5) Understand what you are asking for
+Lesson 5: Understand what you are asking for

 Unless you work for or represent one of the world’s mega-brands, you need to understand that there is a power balance between you and the journalist you’re pitching.